 Astronaut | Physician | Scientist | Photographer

-Dr. Roberta Bondar was the first Canadian woman to fly in space.
-An astronaut, physician, and photographer, Dr. Bondar expanded the horizons of millions when she joined the space shuttle Discovery for its 1992 mission.
-Dr. Bondar’s highly motivational talks–punctuated by her stunning photographs–focus on change, social responsibility, and our environment.
+Dr. Roberta Bondar was the first Canadian woman and neurologist to fly in space.
+An astronaut, physician, and photographer, she expanded the horizons of millions when she joined the space shuttle Discovery for its 1992 mission, where she conducted over 40 investigations from 13 countries.
+Her highly motivational talks–punctuated by her stunning photographs–focus on change, social responsibility, and our environment.

 For more than 12 years at NASA, Dr. Bondar headed an international research team, continuing to find new connections between astronauts recovering from the microgravity of space and neurological illnesses here on Earth.
 Her techniques have been used in clinical studies at the B. I. Deaconess Medical Center, a teaching hospital of Harvard Medical School and at the University of New Mexico.
 Dr. Bondar served two terms as Chancellor of Trent University in Peterborough, Ontario.

 Dr. Bondar has also earned a reputation as a leading speaker and consultant within the medical and scientific communities, and in the field of corporate social responsibility and care for the Earth’s environment.
 She co-founded The Roberta Bondar Foundation, a not for profit charitable organization, to reconnect us to the natural environment.
 The Foundation has school and summer camp programs to help kids connect to and enjoy the natural world around them.